Ebiroll/dragino_LM502/README.md

 The official toolchain for the cypress MCU is PSOC creator.

-I was hoping that it would be possible to use platfotm io, https://platformio.org/
+I was hoping that it would be possible to use the generated sources in platfotm io, https://platformio.org/
-However, this might not be so easy without adding custom startup files
+However, this might not be so easy without adding custom startup files We do not want the stm32 low_level init files to run at startup

 https://github.com/platformio/platformio-core/commit/1e21d6e05bbbeb0cc682eca9b0f1bc5e5e180b5f